-Cancer is an opportunist.
 Once cancer takes hold, it takes over our body communication systems and develops an intricate network of communications of their own.
 Communication among the cancer cells is one of their keys to survival.
-The messages cancer receives allows them to bypass our immune systems and metastasis to other sites, it allows the cells to convey messages to other cancer cells on effective mutation that helps make cancer “chemo-resistant,” or “treatment resistant,” and survive.
+The messages cancer cells send and receive to other cancer cells allows them to bypass our immune systems and metastasis to other sites, it allows the cells to convey messages to other cancer cells on effective mutation that helps make cancer “chemo-resistant,” or “treatment resistant,” and survive.

 This is a powerful communication system and only recently the subject of research speculating on how to stop cancer cell’s ability to communicate amongst themselves with researchers suggesting that if we can break cancer’s communication system, we can stop its spread or metastasis.